 The best way to protect your skin is by choosing a sunscreen based on your particular skin type that has an adequate level of SPF to block UV rays.
 Here are some tips and facts to keep in mind when making this important choice.

-Choosing an SPF that Can Maximize Protection
+Choosing an SPF that can maximize protection

 If you want to be as safe as possible, make sure to: